nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/PopupWindowSequenceDiagram2.png"/>

 * Step 1.
 The UI detects there is a saving action (either by pressing the save button or using `CTRL + S`).
 * Step 2.
 The `AddCommandPopupWindow` calls `PopupPanelForSupplier#checkAllPartsFilled`.
-If there is at least one compulsory text field without any user input, the pop-up window will do nothing.
+If there is at least one compulsory text field without any user input (text fields that start with whitespace are e also treated as empty), the pop-up window will do nothing.
 * Step 3.
 If all required text fields have user inputs, the `AddCommandPopupWindow` tries to generate a `Command`, during which the `PopupPanelForSupplier` generates a `supplier` using the `generateSupplier()` method in itself.
 * Step 4.
 The generation of supplier invokes the corresponding static methods in the `ParserUtil` class for each of the supplier's attribute, until all inputs are parsed.
 * Step 5 **(not shown on the graph)**.
 When there are subcomponents in the `PopupPanelForSupplier` (`PopupPanelForPet` in this context), it also parses the inputs in these subcomponents by calling `PopupPanelForPet#generatePet()` after the `generateSupplier` call.